november14th/Security-Scanner/SOLUTION.md

 3. File Security:
 - Hash calculation performed locally before uploading files.
-- Files are uploaded only with user consent.
-- Temporary files are deleted immediately after upload.

 4. Result Presentation: Results are shown in JSON format and enhanced for clarity using AI.